Skip to main content

 Application Info

-7. On the Advances Settings tab, define the below values and push the Apply button:
+8. On the Specify advanced settings tab, define the values and click Create:

 • Codebase versioning type: edp